pubmob-com/pubmob/alcohol/index.md

 * {: .outer} See if we could build useful software to improve upon the fairly sad state of collaborative development tooling {: .list}

-Since I was advertising sessions through my Twitter account (@jlangr), I derived the hashtag #PubMob from the words "public" and "mobbing."
-Of note, a pub in the sense of a drinking establishment comes from the term *public house*.
+Since I was promoting these free sessions through my Twitter account (@jlangr), I derived the hashtag #PubMob as a portmanteau of **pub**lic and **mob**bing.
+(Of note, the word *pub* comes from the term *public house*.)

-We still run these public (and free) #PubMob.
 The first #PubMob session was held Tuesday April 10.
-We shifted to Friday and have held sessions every week since. #PubMob has been successful in keeping at least a handful of folks entertained, engaged, and learning each week.
-We have over 20 people on the regular invitation list.
+We shifted to Fridays and have held sessions every week since. #PubMob has been successful in keeping at least a handful of folks entertained, engaged, and learning each week.
+Over 20 people receive the regular invitation.

 A few weeks after initiating #PubMob, still in COVID-19 lockdown, I was frustrated with how to take my consultancy to the next step in offering remote services--hopefully through finding a significant customer.
+I'd also had considerable recent success with introducing remote mobbing to two of my customers.

 My wife told me to take the dog for a walk--her way of saying, "get out of the house and clear your head."
-This head-clearing led me to realize that the #PubMob sessions were staring me in the face as a path forward.
-PubMob.com was created as a way to:
+This head-clearing helped me see that remote, public mobbing sessions were staring me in the face as a path forward.

+As a result, I started PubMob.com as a way to:

 * {: .outer} Create a marketplace for independent experts / trainers to offer their skills, and also provide them a way to demonstrate their skills to people in a low-cost way--"try before you buy."

-* {: .outer} Democratize direct access to such experts, by offering small, short hands-on sessions
+* {: .outer} Democratize direct access to such experts, by offering short hands-on sessions with a small number of attendees

 * {: .outer} Help the world find a better way to do remote development in a humane and fun manner